-- (b) All Board members are required to notify the Company within fourteen (14) days of any change in particulars of directors in compliance with Section 58 of the Companies Act 2016; and - (c) A director shall not hold more than five (5) directorships in public listed companies.
+- (a) A director is required to commit his/her time, to regularly update his/her knowledge and enhance his skills, as appropriate, to enable him/her to discharge his/her duties effectively.
+The director is expected to commit in terms of both time and focus by way of attending meetings as well as ensuring adequate preparation to participate effectively at these meetings, with the overriding view to ensuring an effective board oversight over all key aspects of the Company's operations; - (b) All Board members are required to notify the Company within fourteen (14) days of any change in particulars of directors in compliance with Section 58 of the Companies Act, 2016; and. - (c) A director shall not hold more than five (5) directorships in public listed companies.

-(viii) Business Judgment Rule
+(ix) Business Judgment Rule